 In fact, there are not many differences, and usually users may simply not notice them, especially in a country like Ukraine, which, despite the war, remains one of the most advanced in the world in terms of digitalization (digitalization).
 This, in particular, was appreciated by Ukrainian refugees in many European countries, transactions in banks of which can be carried out within several days, while in Ukraine it takes only a few minutes, and sometimes even seconds.

-“If the country has a modern payment system like in Ukraine, when payments arrive in 5-10 minutes, then for the consumer the difference between CBDC (digital currencies of central banks) and fiat national currency will be difficult to notice,” explained the economist, ex-member of Apostrophe.
-NBU Council Vitaly Shapran.
+“If the country has a modern payment system like in Ukraine, when payments arrive in 5-10 minutes, then for the consumer the difference between CBDC (digital currencies of central banks) and fiat national currency will be difficult to notice,” explained an economist, former member of the NBU Council Vitaly Shapran.

 Users will be able to pay in e-hryvnia using so-called electronic wallets, which in Ukraine are legally equivalent to bank accounts (it is not yet clear whether electronic wallets will need to be opened in commercial banks or on the National Bank platform) through the corresponding applications on mobile phones.